Mallorca Discovery Tour

 Code: PSLELPrint page

 Mallorca is the largest of the Balearic islands and is recognised for its beautiful countryside.
 The island enjoys an excellent year-round climate and splendid mountain scenery.
-On this holiday we discover the stunning coastal scenery, traditional villages and the Serra de Tramuntana mountains.
+On this holiday we discover the stunning coastal scenery, traditional villages and the Serra de Tramuntana mountains and we explore the harbour town of Puerto de Sóller.

-- Port de Sóller and the northwest coast
+- Puerto de Sóller and the northwest coast

 - Sóller and hilltop villages